Chandra-MARX/doc/source/inbrief/simsetup.rst

 correspond to the current parameters used for ACIS observations.
-HRC observations with dither can be simulated by adjusting the :par:`DitherAmp_RA` and :par:`DitherAmp_Dec` parameters from 8 arcsec to 20 arcsec.
+HRC observations with dither can be simulated by adjusting the :par:`DitherAmp_RA` and :par:`DitherAmp_Dec` parameters from 16 arcsec to 20 arcsec and :par:`DitherPeriod_RA` and :par:`DitherPeriod_Dec` to 768.6 and 1414.2 seconds, respectively.
+Current values for Chandra are listed in the `Proposers Observatory Guide (POG) <https://cxc.harvard.edu/proposer/POG/html/chap5.html#tb:dither>`_.

 Finally, if :par:`DitherModel=FILE`, |marx| will use the contents on an aspect solution file (ASPSOL) to specify the dither motion pattern.